 There are so many different ways to access Alaska Lounges, though there’s some fine print associated with some of the lounge entry options.
 Below I want to look at all the ways you can access Alaska Lounges, from select first class tickets, to a membership, to a day pass, to a Priority Pass membership, to oneworld elite status.

 Buy a first class ticket in select markets (with cash or miles)

 Alaska Airlines is the only US airline to offer many paid first class passengers lounge access, though even this is something that the carrier is cutting back on.

 Historically this was offered regardless of which route you booked.
-However, for travel as of February 15, 2023, lounge access will only be offered to those on itineraries that have segments of 2,100+ miles (this includes many transcon flights, flights to Hawaii, and some flights to Mexico and Central America).
+However, as of early 2023, lounge access is only offered to those on itineraries that have segments of 2,100+ miles (this includes many transcon flights, flights to Hawaii, and some flights to Mexico and Central America).
 If you have at least one segment of that length, you’ll get lounge access throughout your same day journey, even at connecting airports.

 Note that paid first class passengers on other routes can purchase a discounted Alaska Lounge day pass for $30.

 Alaska’s complimentary lounge access policy applies to passengers who pay with cash or miles (in fare classes C, D, E, J, and I), though it excludes passengers who have upgraded (whether the upgrade is with miles, purchased, or complimentary based on elite status).
 Your flight must be operated by Alaska Airlines, so a codeshare flight on American Airlines wouldn’t qualify.